Minnesota Misdemeanor

 Driving Under the Influence

-According to Minnesota law, a person does not have to be driving a car to be guilty of driving while intoxicated.
+According to Minnesota law, a person does not have to drive a car to be guilty of driving while intoxicated.
 A person only needs to be physically in control of the vehicle to be convicted.
 It is illegal to sit in a car with or without the key in the ignition.
 A single DWI offense is a misdemeanor, but two in five years or three in ten years will result in a gross misdemeanor charge.
 Even if it is the first offense, having a child in the vehicle at the time will result in a gross misdemeanor.

 Driving while intoxicated can result in a variety of penalties, including vehicle impoundment, probation, a requirement to abstain from alcohol consumption, the loss of driving privileges for life, and the requirement to enter rehabilitation or a treatment center.
 The severity of the punishment is determined by the number of offenses committed.